Priapism Is a Serious Consequence of Medical Malpractice

 For men who do not choose medications, there are surgeries available.
 A surgeon can repair broken or leaking blood vessels in the penis, or a patient may choose to have penile implants placed inside of his penis.
 Penile implants are placed on both sides of the penis and are usually inflatable; however, in cases where other treatments have been tried before and been unsuccessful, a surgeon may opt for semi-rigid rods instead.

 After men complained of, and were admitted for, priapism after using oral ED medications, doctors and pharmaceutical companies are required to list prolonged erections as a potential side effect.
 However, more and more doctors are prescribing penile injections for men whose erectile dysfunction may not warrant such an extreme treatment.
 In some cases men have developed infections, penile deformities and even become permanently impotent because of permanent damage to the blood vessels and tissue in their penises.
 In these such cases, and in cases where a doctor has failed to inform a patient of potential priapism or what to do if priapism occurs, the patient may be a victim of medical malpractice.

 Let our family protect your family’s right to a better future

 Erectile dysfunction and priapism are serious matters that can be compounded by a doctor’s negligence.
 We hold medical personnel accountable for their errors.
-The Rocky McElhaney Law Firm has offices in Nashville, Knoxville and Gallatin for your convenience.
+The Rocky McElhaney Law Firm has offices in Nashville, Knoxville and Hendersonville for your convenience.
 We focus exclusively on protecting the injured, so you can rest assured that we truly understand how to help.
 Please call us toll free at 888.619.4765 or fill out our contact form to reserve a free consultation with an attorney who cares about your future.